 Hence, you want to aim at least two feet away from the sideline and play your down the line shot with good net clearance and topspin.

-The moral of the story is be patient on your first two shots before you change direction, aim to safe targets, and stay proactive during the point to play smarter and winning tennis.
+The moral of the story is be patient on your first two shots before you change direction and aim to safe targets.
+Consequently, you can stay proactive during the point to play smarter and winning tennis.

-I’ve seen the best tennis players in the world use it over and over successfully, so it’s definitely worth practicing it on the court and have it as part of your tennis arsenal.
+I’ve seen the best tennis players in the world use it over and over successfully.
+Hence, it’s definitely worth practicing it on the court and have it as part of your tennis arsenal.

 By Jeff Salzenstein, Founder Tennis Evolution